4 Sleep Resolutions You Should Make

-As we close out 2018, it's time to start thinking about the new year, or in this case, dreaming of it.
+As we close out the year, it's time to start thinking about the new year, or in this case, dreaming of it.
 While diet and exercise make up the typical new year's healthy resolutions, it's the essential third pillar of the holistic health triangle that often gets ignored — sleep!

 In fact, a recent survey by Mattress Firm found that 67% of Americans wish they got more sleep.
-But, don't despair just yet: the recent renewed focus on sleep and its value to our health means Zzz's are primed for a major comeback in 2019.
-So what can you do to improve your sleeping habits?
+But, don't despair just yet: the recent renewed focus on sleep and its value to our health means Zzz's are primed for a major comeback.
+So, what can you do to improve your sleeping habits?

 4 Sleep Resolutions You Should Make This Year